Wonca World – The World Organization of National Colleges, Academies and Academic Associations of General Practitioners/Family Physicians

 Benefits/Major Achievements to GP/FM: Wonca was established by 18 members in 1972 and currently counts 122 member organizations in 102 countries with a total ofabout 300,000 general practitioners/family physicians.
 Wonca represents and acts as an advocate for its constituent members at an international level where it interacts with world bodies such as the World Health Organization.

 Membership Structure: Wonca World is comprised of the seven Wonca regions: Africa, North America, Asia Pacific, Europe, South Asia, Iberoamericana-CIMF and Wonca East Mediterranean Region.
 The Wonca World Secretariat has been located in Bangkok, Thailand since October 2012.
 Wonca offers different types of membership as follows: Membership for Organizations (Full and Associate), Academic Membership and Direct (Individual) Membership.

-Meeting Structure: Wonca World Conferences take place once every three years and Wonca Regional Conferences usually are held on a yearly basis.
+Meeting Structure: Wonca World Conferences take place once every two years and Wonca Regional Conferences usually are held on a yearly basis.

 Wonca Europe - European Regional Branch of Wonca

 Wonca Europe is the academic and scientific society for general practitioners in Europe.
 It has 47 member organisations and represents more than 75.000 family physicians in Europe.